barebaric/belt-sander/README.md

    - [x] Potentiometer knob

-   - [ ] Panel for display and speed knob. **Draft done, but 3rd party ESP model seems to have errors, needs updating when parts arrive**
+   - [ ] Panel for display and speed knob. **Draft made, but ESP8266 with display takes up too much panel space.
+Needs redesign with microcontroller and display separated**

-   - [x] Enclosure with mount plate for ODrive Mini and brake resistor.
+   - [ ] Enclosure with mount plate for ODrive Mini and brake resistor. **Draft made, but enclosure too large for sander assembly. needs redesign**

    - [ ] Final assembly